TechwriterSSchmidt/Haptic-Horizon/README.md

 The shin-saving, forehead-protecting sixth sense designed exclusively for Samira.
 Go batgirl mode! 🦇

 ## Overview
-Haptic Horizon is a wearable navigational aid that uses Time-of-Flight (ToF) laser technology to translate the distance of obstacles into haptic feedback.
+Haptic Horizon is a compact wearable navigational aid that uses Time-of-Flight (ToF) laser technology to translate the distance of obstacles into haptic feedback.
 The closer the object, the faster the vibration.

 ## Support my projects